Rosuvastatin: Pharmacokinetics

 Absolute bioavailability of rosuvastatin is about 20% and Cmax is reached in 3 to 5 hours; administration with food did not affect the AUC according to the original sponsor submitted clinical study and as per product label.
 However, a subsequent clinical study has shown a marked reduction in rosuvastatin exposure when administered with food.
 It is 88% protein bound, mainly to albumin.
 Fraction absorbed of rosuvastatin is frequently misquoted in the literature as approximately 0.5 (50%) due to a miscalculated hepatic extraction ratio in the original submission package subsequently corrected by the FDA reviewer.

-Rosuvastatin is metabolized mainly by CYP2C9 and not extensively metabolized; approximately 10% is recovered as metabolite N-desmethyl rosuvastatin.
+Rosuvastatin is metabolized mainly by CYP2C9, but is not extensively metabolized; approximately 10% is recovered as metabolite N-desmethyl rosuvastatin.
 It is excreted in feces (90%) primarily and the elimination half-life is approximately 19 hours.

+Both AUC and Cmax are approximately 2-fold higher in Asian patients compared to Caucasian patients given the same dose of rosuvastatin.

 Society and culture

 Rosuvastatin is the international nonproprietary name (INN).

 Economics

 Because low- to moderate dose statins are strongly recommended by the United States Preventive Services Task Force (USPSTF) for primary prevention of cardiovascular disease in adults aged 40–75 years who are at risk, the Patient Protection and Affordable Care Act (PPACA) in the United States requires most health insurance plans to cover the costs of these drugs without charging the insured patient a copayment or coinsurance, even if he or she has not yet reached his or her annual deductible.
-Rosuvastatin 5 mg and 10 mg are examples of regimens meeting the USPTFS guideline; however, insurers have discretion as to which low- and moderate-dose statin regimens to cover under this requirement, and some only cover other statins.
+Rosuvastatin 5 mg and 10 mg are examples of regimens meeting the USPSTF guideline; however, insurers have discretion as to which low- and moderate-dose statin regimens to cover under this requirement, and some only cover other statins.

-The drug was billed as a "super-statin" during its clinical development; the claim was that it offers high potency and improved cholesterol reduction compared to rivals in the class.
+The drug was billed as a "super-statin" during its clinical development; the claim was that it offered high potency and improved cholesterol reduction compared to rivals in the class.
 The main competitors to rosuvastatin are atorvastatin and simvastatin.
 However, people can also combine ezetimibe with either simvastatin or atorvastatin and other agents on their own, for somewhat similar augmented response rates.
-As of 2006 some published information for comparing rosuvastatin, atorvastatin, and ezetimibe/simvastatin results is available, but many of the relevant studies are still in progress.
+As of 2006 some published information for comparing rosuvastatin, atorvastatin, and ezetimibe/simvastatin results are available, but many of the relevant studies are still in progress.

-First launched in 2003, sales of rosuvastatin were $129 million and $908 million in 2003, and 2004, respectively, with a total patient treatment population of over 4 million by the end of 2004.
+First launched in 2003, sales of rosuvastatin were $129 million and $908 million in 2003 and 2004 respectively, with a total patient treatment population of over 4 million by the end of 2004.

-Annual cost to the UK National Health Service (NHS) in 2018, for 5–40 mg rosuvastatin daily was £24-40, compared to £10-20 for 20–80 mg simvastatin.
+Annual cost to the UK National Health Service (NHS) in 2018, for 5–40 mg rosuvastatin daily (of one person) was £24-40, compared to £10-20 for 20–80 mg simvastatin.